- Study Spaces

 - Bookable group study rooms

 The Ormskirk campus is also home to the Learning Innovation Centre (the LINC) where you can access PCs 24 hours a day, all year round.
 To help you find a PC in Catalyst or LINC use the PC availability app.

-Your student log in details will give you access to a wide range of online resources including:
+Your student log in details will give you access to a wide range of online resources and provide you with the information literacy skills required for library research.
+Online resources including:

 - Learning Edge (your tutors might refer to this as Blackboard/VLE)

 - specialist Subject Resources

 Learning Edge contains all of your modules, so it is where you will find all your course material but it also has a ‘My Library’ tab.
 Use the ‘My Library’ tab to find out about the specialist resources for your subject and access academic support.

 You are automatically a member of the University Library and can borrow resources with your UniCard straight away.
 The library catalogue is the go-to place for books and eBooks.
 If a particular book you want is out on loan then simply reserve it.
 We will send you an email to let you know when the book is ready for collection.